arturfsousa/spacetrips/README.md

 # 🚀 Spacetrips

-Don't you ever wanted to travel the space?
+Don't you ever wanted to travel to space?
 Discover new planets, new galaxies and see earth from outside?

 Your dreams will come true with `Spacetrips`.
-With `Spacetrips` you can book future `SpaceX` mission launches, and travel the space as you watched on the movies.
+With `Spacetrips` you can book future `SpaceX` mission launches, and travel to space as you watched on the movies.

 Not!!!
 This is a personal project that I've created during my studies with